HarshadJobanputra/Bank-Loan-Analysis-in-Tableau-Dashboard/README.md

 # Bank-Loan-Analysis-in-Tableau-Dashboard
-This project provide detail analysis about financial health of the bank with respect to different types of Loans.
+This project provides a detailed analysis of the financial health of the bank with respect to different types of Loans.

 ******Objective:******